 The Participant Experience

-You will book your flight to arrive at Heathrow Airport in London (LHR) between 8:00 a.m. and 12:00 p.m. on the arrival day.
+You will book your flight to arrive at Heathrow Airport in London (LHR) before 12:00 p.m. on the arrival day.
 A PAA Roehampton representative will be waiting at a pre-arranged meeting point, and you will be directed to a bus that will take you to campus.

-Upon arrival on campus you will be given your room key and taken to your housing by Roehampton staff.
+Upon arrival on campus, you will meet our site director Anna who will give you a welcome pack and help you find your room.
 Your first afternoon will be a chance to unpack, settle in, meet other students, and join a Roehampton welcome dinner.
 The following day, Roehampton will lead several on-site orientation activities so that you will be prepared for your experience in London and can begin to get to know other students.
 The next day you will finalize your registration and class enrollment.
-PAA’s Site Director Anna will also meet you to show you our office and take you out for a Welcome Meal and an additional orientation.
+Anna will take you out for a Welcome Meal and an additional orientation.
 This orientation will include important information about the city, an overview of British culture, information about the performing arts scene in London, food, transportation, and other need-to-knows.
-During this time Anna will also answer any questions you have and will provide you with a Hop-on / Hop-off bus pass that includes a boat cruise on the River Thames so you can explore London on your own, as well as tickets to dance shows in London throughout the semester.
 The following day, you will join additional university orientation activities, such as a “Photo Frenzy Day”, which is an epic photo scavenger hunt that will take you into central London for a chance to win a prize!

 A Typical Day

 The following few days will include additional pre-class activities, and classes will begin shortly thereafter.
 For the rest of the program, you will be living on campus going to class and exploring the city on your own as a student in London.
-We will provide excursions and cultural activities throughout your semester, including the previously mentioned tickets to a variety of performances.
+We will provide excursions and cultural activities throughout your semester, and several day trips included in the cost of the program.

 Add to your dance skill set and gain international experience while you spend a semester focusing on your development as a performer.
 From ballet and modern to hip-hop and beyond, you’ll be able to pick the dance courses that are right for you at London’s best university dance program, at the University of Roehampton.
 Train under distinguished professors and feel the benefit of small classes where you are immersed with local Londoners, as well as other international dancers.
 The university is located about 30 minutes from London’s bustling downtown and is a close-knit community filled with historically picturesque buildings.
 Thanks to the unparalleled international student support and the friendly, lively campus, you will feel at home the minute you step off the plane.